Wilcolab/Anythink-Market-038qpvlc/README.md

-# Python Server
+# Node.js Server

-This project contains a FastAPI server implemented in Python.
+This project now contains a server implemented in Node.js.
 It provides two routes for managing a task list.

 ## Project Structure

-The project has the following files and directories:
+The project includes both a Node.js server and a FastAPI server, organized as follows:

+- `node-server/`: Contains the Node.js server implementation.
+  - `src/`: Source code for the Node.js server.
+    - `index.js`: Main entry point for the Node.js server.
+    - `routes/`: Contains route definitions for managing the task list.
+  - `package.json`: Lists Node.js dependencies and scripts.
+  - `Dockerfile`: Builds the Docker image for the Node.js server.

+- `python-server/`: Contains the FastAPI server implementation.
+  - `src/`: Source code for the FastAPI server.
-- `python-server/src/main.py`: This file contains the implementation of the FastAPI server with two routes.
-It handles adding a task to a list and retrieving the list.
+    - `main.py`: Implements the FastAPI server with two routes for tasks.

-- `python-server/src/__init__.py`: This file is an empty file that marks the `src` directory as a Python package.
+    - `__init__.py`: Marks the `src` directory as a Python package.
+  - `requirements.txt`: Lists Python dependencies for the FastAPI server.

-- `python-server/requirements.txt`: This file lists the dependencies required for the FastAPI server and other dependencies.
+  - `Dockerfile`: Builds the Docker image for the FastAPI server.

-- `python-server/Dockerfile`: This file is used to build a Docker image for the FastAPI server.
-It specifies the base image, copies the source code into the image, installs the dependencies, and sets the command to run the server.

-- `docker-compose.yml`: This file is used to define and run multi-container Docker applications.
-It specifies the services to run, their configurations, and any dependencies between them.
+- `docker-compose.yml`: Defines and runs multi-container Docker applications, including both the Node.js and FastAPI servers.

+- `README.md`: Project documentation and usage instructions.

 ## Getting Started

-To run the FastAPI server using Docker, follow these steps:
+To run both the FastAPI and Node.js servers using Docker, follow these steps:

 - Build and start the Docker containers by running the following command: